-Across the various sources of the total \$191.5 million investment in early childhood care and education, Head Start/Early Head Start makes up the largest proportion of funds (32%) with a nearly equivalent proportion (31%) coming from the child care subsidy program (federal CCDF + TANF transfer and state maintenance of effort and matching funds).
-In addition, CACFP accounts for 13%, and TEEOSA makes up 11%.
-Collectively these six finance mechanisms provide 87% of the total funds.
-The last 13% comes from Sixpence (4%), Title I (3%), IDEA (3%), EC Grants (2%), and less than 1% coming from the remaining finance mechanisms.
-All finance mechanisms are listed here from largest to smallest proportional contribution.
+Across the various sources of the total \$201.7 million investment in early childhood care and education, Head Start/Early Head Start makes up the largest proportion of funds (33%) with a nearly equivalent proportion (32%) coming from the child care subsidy program (federal CCDF + TANF transfer and state maintenance of effort and matching funds).
+In addition, TEEOSA makes up 12%, and CACFP accounts for 11%.
+Collectively these six finance mechanisms provide 88% of the total funds.
+The last 12% comes from Title I (3%), IDEA (3%), Sixpence (3%), and EC Grants (2%) with the remaining less than 1% coming from the remaining finance mechanisms.
+All finance mechanisms are listed here by proportional contribution.